 As with many firms in Luxembourg fortunate enough to be able to work remotely, PwC managed to swiftly and smoothly shift to a “new normal”, leveraging fully our tools and technology and working closely with our people, our clients and our communities as we all found a new way of working together supporting both the existing and the new needs.
 Our business did suffer in the final quarter and, whilst we witness extremely strong double-digit growth in certain areas such as alternatives, in others we see a structural decline and landed at an overall turnover of 463.1* Mio Eur showing a growth of 3.5 %* year on year.

-At PwC, our purpose is to build trust and to solve important problems.
-Trust is at the core of all we do.
-Our focus on quality in what we deliver to our clients and to society is evidenced by both our Client Satisfaction scores and the results of our distinctive quality system, especially for audit.
+Further, our focus on quality in what we deliver to our clients and to society is evidenced by both our improving client satisfaction scores and the results from our various quality reviews, in all our lines of service.

-Thank you very much and I hope you enjoy reading the report.
+Thank you very much and I hope you enjoy reading our report.

 *Compared to 2019, excluding PwC TASC, a subsidiary of PwC société Coopérative, which is responsible, on behalf of EMEA PwC territory offices, for the administration and logistics of training offered in multiple territories.